Return to Common Sense

 - Changes to laws were intentionally onerous to force due consideration (amendments).

-Government was defined with three, equal, balanced branches.
+Government was defined as a representative republic with three, equal, balanced branches.

 - Legislative – create the laws.

 - Judicial – interpret the laws.